Isa bin Rashid Al Khalifa

-Athletic career
+early admin career

 Al Khalifa held several leadership positions in the sports field, starting with the presidency of Bahrain SC.
 He was the longest-serving president of the Bahrain Football Association from 1974 to 1988 and chaired the Board of Directors of the Bahrain Olympic Committee at the latter's establishment in 1979.
 He also served as a minister in the Cabinet of Bahrain for the General Organization for Youth and Sports and was vice-president of the Supreme Council for Youth and Sports from 1999 until his death in 2020.